arneschmidt/ssl_and_mil_cancer_classification/README.md

     * change the line   `dir: path/to/dataset/`
 3. Run the experiments
     * Navigate into the base folder (cancer_classification)
+    * To reproduce the test results with the trained models, simply run:
+        * `./dataset_dependent/sicapv2/experiments/reproduce_test_results.sh`
-    * To run the experiments with efficient labeling (EL), simply use the configurations of the subfolders of ./dataset_dependent/sicapv2/experiments/efficient_labeling, f.e.:
+    * To train the model use the configurations of the subfolders of ./dataset_dependent/sicapv2/experiments/ f.e.:
         * `python src/main.py -dc ./dataset_dependent/sicapv2/experiments/efficient_labeling/P_5/config.yaml`
-    * To run the experiments with complete annotation (CA), simply use the configurations of the subfolders of ./dataset_dependent/sicapv2/experiments/complete_annotation, f.e.:
-        * `python src/main.py -dc ./dataset_dependent/sicapv2/experiments/complete_annotation/W_5/config.yaml`
-    * If you want to change/see the configurations, please use the config files in the experiment subfolders, f.e.
-    ./dataset_dependent/sicapv2/experiments/efficient_labeling/P_5/config.yaml
-    * The subfolders also contain configurations for testing.
+        * CAUTION: This overrides the existing models!
 4. To see the output, see below description of logging

 ### WSI-level classification of Breast Cancer (Camelyon16)